catppuccin/daisyui/README.md

    ```

 > [!TIP]
-> For Daisy UI v4, you can import required functions from `@catppuccin/daisyui/legacy`.
+> For daisyUI v4, you can import required functions from `@catppuccin/daisyui/legacy`.
 For specific usage, refer to the [previous guide](https://github.com/catppuccin/daisyui/blob/c03cb0e6eafc3d20c9d85c38a671a937d93a64c8/README.md).

 #### For CDN

-Inspired by the CDN usage of Daisy UI, I have separated each theme, allowing you to independently import a single theme or combine the themes you need.
+Inspired by the CDN usage of daisyUI, I have separated each theme, allowing you to independently import a single theme or combine the themes you need.
 See:

 ```html
 <!-- some? -->